Yukitoshi12345/Weather-Dashboard/README.md

 You can access the deployed application with the GitHub Pages link:
 [https://yukitoshi12345.github.io/Weather-Dashboard/](https://yukitoshi12345.github.io/Weather-Dashboard/)

+## Central Grader Comments
+Grade: 100/100

+Congratulations on completing this challenge, Yukitoshi!
+You've truly outdone yourself with this weather dashboard.
+Creating a fully functional application without errors is a remarkable feat, demonstrating your strong understanding of the concepts and meticulous attention to detail.

+This submission goes above and beyond expectations.
+Both links lead directly to the correct pages, and the repository and deployed site are readily accessible, providing a solid foundation for your project.

+The user interface is clean and user-friendly, making for a positive experience.
+The search feature flawlessly retrieves and displays accurate weather data, generates buttons in the search history for easy access, and even seamlessly reruns the search.
+Additionally, the 5-day forecast renders perfectly, highlighting your grasp of the required functionality.

+The impressive number of commits and exceptionally well-written README speak volumes about your diligence and commitment to documentation.
+The inclusion of comprehensive documentation, a screenshot, and a link to the deployed application further elevates the quality of your repository.

+Finally, the look and feel of your site closely matches the demo, achieving both functionality and aesthetics.
+This showcases your keen eye for detail and dedication to user experience.

+Overall, this submission surpasses expectations and showcases an exceptional level of achievement.
+Your dedication to quality and attention to detail are truly commendable.
+Keep up the excellent work!

 ## License
 This project is licensed under the [MIT License](https://github.com/Yukitoshi12345/Weather-Dashboard/blob/main/LICENSE).